JaocHatter/NeuralNetwork_From_ZERO/README.md

     return y_pred-y_true # -log(y_true/y_pred)
 ```
 ### 8. Layer Definition <br>
-Define the class Layer_Dense:
+Define the class Layer_Dense:<br>
-Initialize with n_inputs and n_neurons
+  Initialize with n_inputs and n_neurons<br>
-Initialize the weights as random values and biases as zeros
+  Initialize the weights as random values and biases as zeros<br>
-Define a forward method to compute the output of the layer
+  Define a forward method to compute the output of the layer<br>
 ```python
 class Layer_Dense:
     def __init__(self, n_inputs, n_neurons):